sunfounder/arduino_starter_kit/docs/source/6_blink_led.rst

 **5. Continuing to Write the Sketch**

 1. Now you're ready to start on the ``void loop()`` function.
 This is where the main action of your sketch or program happens.
-To light up the LED connected to the R3 board, we'll need to provide voltage to the circuit using ``digitalWrite()``.
+To light up the LED connected to the Arduino Uno R3, we'll need to provide voltage to the circuit using ``digitalWrite()``.

     * ``digitalWrite(pin, value)``: Sends a ``HIGH`` (5V) or ``LOW`` (0V) signal to a digital pin, changing the operating state of the component.